waimea-jlerch/200DTD-assesment/docs/Development.md

 ### 23/07/24

 I have done some of the admin fuctionality such as:

--seeing the 'trash-can' icon and its deleting functionality with a error prevention by affirming if they are sure about deleting
+- seeing the 'trash-can' icon and its deleting functionality with a error prevention by affirming if they are sure about deleting

--Plus icon and its adding functionality
+- Plus icon and its adding functionality

+- seeing the list of all student in the DB and their info aswell as a button to add new a student.

--(I've also done a tiny bit of css)
+- (I've also done a tiny bit of css)

 ![update](images/update3.png)

-- This is the delete functionality once clicked on the delete icon:
+#### This is the delete functionality once clicked on the delete icon:

 1.
 ![delete-function](images/update3-1.png)